-President Trump to discuss MS-13 gang violence on Long Island
+President Trump discusses MS-13 gang violence on Long Island

 It has been a bloody few years with the El Salvador-based gang known for its brutal murders, often targeting young people.

-President Trump will meet with Long Islanders at the Morrelly Homeland Security Center where he is expected to talk about the need to remove the gang members.
+President Trump is meeting with Long Islanders at the Morrelly Homeland Security Center, where he is talking about the need to remove the gang members.

-It was just last week when the president used the word "animals to describe people who enter the country illegally.
+It was just last week when the president used the word "animals" to describe people who enter the country illegally.

-That reference raised eyebrows but leading up to the event, the White House released a fact sheet called "What you need to know about the violent animals of MS-13."
+Despite the comment raising eyebrows, the White House released a fact sheet leading up to the event called, "What you need to know about the violent animals of MS-13."

-The White House notes nearly 40 percent of all murders in Suffolk County between January 2016 and June 2017 were tied to the dangerous gang.
+The White House noted nearly 40 percent of all killings in Suffolk County between January 2016 and June 2017 were tied to the dangerous gang.

 Last month, MS-13 allegedly asked its Long Island members to kill police following a law enforcement crackdown.